 Een prachtig middelgroot bewaarblik voor 250 gram koffie.
 Ook past hier maximaal 125 gram thee in, afhankelijk van de bladgrootte.
 Ook leuk om cadeau te geven met een selectie van onze producten er bij.
 Dit blik is alleen beschikbaar in de rode kleur.

-Coffee is made from coffee beans.
-These coffee beans are the seeds of the coffee berries that grow on the coffee plant.
-Coffee is grown in as many as 80 countries around the equator, including the Dominican Republic, Brazil, Guatemala, Ethiopia, Kenya, Sumatra and Cuba.
+To produce coffee, you have to roast coffee beans.
+Coffee beans are the seeds of the berries that grow on the coffee plant.
+Coffee mainly grows around the equator, in countries such as the Dominican Republic, Brazil, Guatemala, Ethiopia, Kenya, Sumatra and Cuba.
 The coffee plantations where the coffee is grown are often from small coffee farmers.

-Coffee plants grow quickly.
-After 6-12 months they are planted in the field to be used later for production.
-Only after 3 years does a coffee bush have good coffee berries to harvest.
-Most coffee bushes can be harvested once a year.
-In some areas the coffee can only be picked manually because of the high location.
+After 6 till 12 months, coffee plants are planted in the field to be used later for production.
+After three years there are good coffee berries to harvest.
+Most berries can be picked once a year.
+In some areas the coffee berries can only be picked manually, because of the high location.
 Temperature, altitude, climate and soil conditions affect the quality of the coffee.

 Different varieties of coffee

 There are different types of coffee.
-The first coffee bushes come from Ethiopia, Coffea Arabica.
-That was the variety Arabica Typica, widely used.
-Since then, many other varieties of coffee have emerged from this Arabica Typica.
+The first coffee plant came from Ethiopia, Coffea Arabica.
+This variety was called Arabica Typica, a widely used term.
+Many other varieties of coffee have emerged from this Arabica Typica.
 The ancestor of this Arabica Typica is the Coffea Canephora, better known as Robusta.
-This species was first discovered in the Belgian Congo, Za & iuml; re.
+This specie was first discovered in the Belgian Congo, Zaire.
 The Robusta is thought to have been crossed with a Coffea Euginoides which is less known to us, as a result of which the Coffea Arabica originated.

 There are many types of coffee, but the Arabica and Robusta are the two most important.
 De Eenhoorn buys high-quality coffee, & nbsp; only Arabica, from different parts of the world.